Swahili Coastal Villa with Stunning Sea Views and 200m Beach Front

 Dining room - Swahili carved large dining table seating 8 pax on Swahili carved chairs.
 Carved dresser for crockery.
 Lovely views through the arches and across the lawn to the ocean.

-Private Pool, Barbecue.
+Barbecue, Private Pool, Parking, Garden.

 Unfortunately Samawati is not suitable for people using wheelchairs, as all the bedrooms are upstairs.